-Oral health is something that is a huge factor in your overall well being.
+Oral health is something that is a huge factor in your overall health.
 This makes sense, because your mouth is used for so many different things like communicating, eating, and non verbal signals.

 What about those that don’t miss school?

-It’s important to consider your child’s oral health along with their general health in terms of their schooling.
+It’s important to consider your child’s oral health along with their overall health in terms of their schooling.
 Those routine checkups could be helping to better your child’s education.

-If your child does need to come in, consider our later hours.
+If your child does need to come in, you could schedule an after-school appointment with our office.
 From Tuesday to Thursdays, we are open until 7pm.
 We also offer emergency dental services in Charlotte after-hours.
 If you have any questions about your child’s health, contact Modern Family Dental Care today!